-1. Put the word "clever" on the board and remind students that the word is used in the story to describe the wise man and also the boy.
+1. Put the word "prosperous" on the board and remind students that the word is used in the story to describe Fatima's father.
+If they are not sure of the meaning, explain that it is another word for "rich."